pratikishere/HTML-CSS/README.md

 The display property specifies the display behavior (the type of rendering box) of an element.

-### The display: inline value

-An inline element does not start on a new line and it only takes up as much width as necessary.
-The <span> element is an inline container used to mark up a part of a text, or a part of a document.

 ### The display: block value

 A block-level element always starts on a new line, and the browsers automatically add some space (a margin) before and after the element.
 A block-level element always takes up the full width available (stretches out to the left and right as far as it can).
 Two commonly used block elements are: <p> and <div>